phetsims/qa/documentation/qa-book.md

 *Note:*
 Some sims may include examples where you are able to preload a set state into a Standard PhET-iO Wrapper.
 In these instances, set your console to "top" in order to use commands (there is a dropdown menu at the top of the console in Chrome, or at the bottom if in Safari).
 As an example, see 'Load premade circuits into a wrapper' in the CCK-DC examples doc.

+*Note:*
+Some examples with multiple code commands don't work in Safari dev tools.
+If copying and pasting example code from the examples.md into the console doesn't work, likely the writer of the example needs to use `let` instead of `const` along with a `.then()` statement.
+See Center and variability issue #537 for an example of this situation.

 #### Test 11: Data: Colorized Wrapper Test

 *Approximate time:* <5 minutes, Only on one random platform